dart-lang/language/working/macros/feature-specification.md

 restriction is problematic for any current compilation strategies, such as in bazel, and if so consider alternatives.

 Resources are read via a [Uri][].
-This may be a `package:` uri, or an absolute uri of any other form as long as it exists under the root uri of some package listed in the package config.
+This may be a `package:` URI, or an absolute uri of any other form as long as it exists under the root URI of some package listed in the package config.

-It is also intuitive for macros to accept a relative uri for resources.
-In order to support this macros should compute the absolute uri from the current libraries uri.
-This uri is accessible by introspecting on the library of the declaration that a macro is applied to. **TODO**: Support for relative uris in part files?
+It is also intuitive for macros to accept a relative URI for resources.
+In order to support this macros should compute the absolute URI from the current libraries URI.
+This URI is accessible by introspecting on the library of the declaration that a macro is applied to. **TODO**: Support for relative URIs in part files?

 Lastly, since macros must return synchronously, we only expose a synchronous